DZSHalo/dzshalo.github.io/pages/h-ext/index.md

 We have included the [Halo Netcode](halo_netcode.html) page of what does and does not sync base on Halo's netcode.

-**Updated: We have now included Halo's native command page, more will come later.**

 ## System Requirement

 | Requirement | Minimum | Recommended | Confirmed? |